Vision

 National Health Innovation Campus

-The National Health Innovation Campus is located in Huddersfield, West Yorkshire, along the M62 corridor.
-It sits within a seven-acre site, with planning permission for up to seven buildings, all built to the WELL building standard.
-This exciting new development offers regeneration, investment, employment and growth opportunities, including world-leading research and innovation.
+The National Health Innovation Campus is a seven-acre site, with planning permission for up to seven buildings, all built to the WELL building standard.
+This exciting new development offers regeneration, investment, employment and growth opportunities.
 We are committed to building on current partnerships locally, nationally and globally.
-By working with a range of stakeholders we can create a diverse range of income streams, as well as opportunities for product and service development and design.

 Daphne Steele Building